jordam/Portify.JS/README.md

 The script will start by pulling in the data from spotify, it will then create all of your playlists and begin populating them with tracks.

-This will occour realtime, do not inturrupt the process.
+This will occur real-time, do not interrupt the process.
 This process can take a LONG time!
 It depends on the number of songs, but do not run this if you will need to disconnect your computer from the internet anytime remotely soon.

 This script is EXPERIMENTAL!
 I had some recent success with it though and wanted to put the concept out there.
 I will be working to improve the script as time goes on.